-Public Service Enterprise Group is a holding company.
-Through its subsidiaries, Co. is engaged in the energy industry.
-Co.'s two reportable segments, its principal direct wholly owned subsidiaries, are: Public Service Electric and Gas Company (PSE&G) and PSEG Power LLC (PSEG Power).
-PSE&G is engaged principally in the transmission of electricity and distribution of electricity and natural gas in certain areas of New Jersey.
-PSEG Power is a multi-regional energy supply company that integrates the operations of its merchant nuclear and fossil generating assets with its fuel supply functions through energy sales in energy markets primarily in the Northeast and Mid-Atlantic U.S.
+Public Service Enterprise Group Incorporated is a regulated infrastructure company focused on a clean energy future.
+Co. principally conducts its business through two wholly owned subsidiaries, Public Service Electric and Gas Co.
+(PSE&G) and PSEG Power LLC (PSEG Power).
+Co.'s segments include PSE&G and PSEG Power.
+The PSE&G segment is engaged principally in the transmission of electricity and distribution of electricity and natural gas in certain areas of New Jersey.
+The PSE&G segment also invests in regulated solar generation projects and energy efficiency (EE) and related programs in New Jersey.

 When researching a stock like Public Service Enterprise Group, many investors are the most familiar with Fundamental Analysis — looking at a company's balance sheet, earnings, revenues, and what's happening in that company's underlying business.
 Investors who use Fundamental Analysis to identify good stocks to buy or sell can also benefit from PEG Technical Analysis to help find a good entry or exit point.
 Technical Analysis is blind to the fundamentals and looks only at the trading data for PEG stock — the real life supply and demand for the stock over time — and examines that data in different ways.
 One of these ways is called the Relative Strength Index, or RSI.
 This popular indicator, originally developed in the 1970's by J. Welles Wilder, looks at a 14-day moving average of a stock's gains on its up days, versus its losses on its down days.
 The resulting PEG RSI is a value that measures momentum, oscillating between "oversold" and "overbought" on a scale of zero to 100.
 A reading below 30 is viewed to be oversold, which a bullish investor could look to as a sign that the selling is in the process of exhausting itself, and look for entry point opportunities.
 A reading above 70 is viewed to be overbought, which could indicate that a rally in progress is starting to get crowded with buyers.
 If the rally has been a long one, that could be a sign that a pullback is overdue. |